 Which suppliers and customers pose the greatest risk to you?

 In managing the risk of supplier and customer default, a first and critical step is understanding where your greatest financial exposure lies.
 Which customer or supplier default would put your business in the worst financial position?
-This may be a single customer/supplier or a combination of customers or of customers and suppliers.
+This may be a single customer or supplier, or a combination of customers and suppliers.

-This is not a review to be performed once or once every so often.
-It is an active and on-going process.
+This is not a review to be performed once or periodically.
+It is an active and ongoing process.
 Order volumes may change.
 Times change.
 Personnel change.
-Ownerships changes.
-Maintaining active and regular reviews and risk management assessments allows you to take account of these changes and then take your own appropriate actions in order to protect your business.
+Ownership changes.
+Maintaining active and regular reviews and risk management assessments enables you to account for these changes and take appropriate actions to protect your business.

-How to get advance notice of a supplier or customer default
+How to get an advance notice of a supplier or customer default?

-Many business owners and managers believe that their ultimate protections come in the form of the legal remedies in their contracts.
-This belief can mean that you overlook some straightforward practical mitigations that might avoid those contractual remedies altogether or might give you time to apply the best contractual remedies for you.
+Many business owners and managers believe that their ultimate protection comes in the form of legal remedies outlined in their contracts.
+This belief can mean that you overlook some straightforward, practical mitigations that might avoid those contractual remedies altogether or might give you time to apply the best contractual remedies for you.

-The best mitigations are those that give you notice of the financial difficulties of your suppliers or customers in advance of an actual failure to deliver or pay.
+The most effective mitigations are those that provide advance notice of financial difficulties among your suppliers or customers, prior to an actual failure to deliver or pay.
 These mitigations are active and include:

 Build a relationship with your customers and suppliers

 Regular communication is key with suppliers and customers.
 This allows you to spot any differences in personnel, delay in responding to calls or messages or evasiveness in confirming payment or delivery.
-This may mean extra time to take your own action or to take advice so that you know what action you will take.
+This may mean taking extra time to take your own action or to seek advice, so that you know what action to take.

-It is essential to keep yourself informed in relation to the financial standing of any suppliers or customers, whose default exposes your financially.
-Public news may highlight if stores are closing down, stock is being sold off and/or employees laid off.
-These can all be indications of a failing business and all can mean you taking action before your own business is impacted.
+It is essential to keep yourself informed about the financial standing of any suppliers or customers, whose default exposes you financially.
+Public news may highlight if stores are closing down, stock is being sold off and/or employees are being laid off.
+These can all be indications of a failing business, and all can mean you taking action before your own business is impacted.

-Equally, find out as much as possible about other creditors of your suppliers and customers, especially those who are secured and potentially take priority over you in any insolvency.
+Equally, find out as much as possible about other creditors of your suppliers and customers, especially those who are secured and potentially take priority over you in the event of insolvency.

 Credit control procedures/stock management